A reader worries his debt-relief options will hurt more than they'll help.

 Question: I got almost $4,000 on my credit cards, and I can barely make more than the minimum payments.
 It’s a real mess, but the more I look at my options, the more confused and afraid I get.
 There’s “credit counseling” and “debt counseling” and “debt consolidation” and “debt management” and “debt settlement.”
 Will any of this stuff hurt my credit score?
+Is debt consolidation bad?
 I don’t want to pay off my credit cards and then face a bunch of new problems.

 — Paul in Oklahoma

 I hear you, Paul.
 Debt is a complex problem, but thankfully, the solutions aren’t as complex as many folks make them out to be.

 Let’s tackle your confusion first, then ease your fears.